-Sometimes you might hear that your website’s design can impact its search engine ranking performance.
-This is true, but there are naysayers denying the fact because, since the impact is “indirect,” it seems irrelevant.
-Yet, there is a significant difference between the SEO value of clean code versus bulky or poorly written code.
+Don’t listen to the naysayers denying the fact.
+They argue that because the impact of clean code is “indirect,” or that it seems irrelevant when the reality is there’s a significant difference between the SEO value of clean code versus bulky or poorly written code.

 Understanding How Google Ranks You and Why Clean Code Matters

 The Google algorithm decides your website’s ranking value by crawling your website with a bot.
 The bot runs regularly to ensure all new pages are registered and valued.
 Ideally, your website and all the majority of its content is visible to Google’s crawl bot.

 In fact, it is a net-negative to your SEO performance if you block content.
 (There are only a few instances in which you wouldn’t want the bot to “see” certain content on your page.
 For example, customers’ private account pages that shouldn’t be publically available.)

 “Googlebot is the generic name for Google’s web crawler.
 Googlebot is the general name for two different types of crawlers: a desktop crawler that simulates a user on desktop, and a mobile crawler that simulates a user on a mobile device.
 Your website will probably be crawled by both Googlebot Desktop and Googlebot Smartphone.”—Google

 Now, as Googlebot is reading your site, it is gathering the most fundamental content.
 This includes things such as your headers, sub-headers, any metadata, the types of media and sizes, etc.